Skip to main content

 A word cloud representing the most common words across subreddits with further processing.

-For our topic modelling attempt, we used Latent Dirichlet Allocation (LDA) to create a set amount of bins, and attempt to sort through the text and create general grouped topics.
+For our topic modeling attempt, we used Latent Dirichlet Allocation (LDA) to create a set amount of bins, and attempt to sort through the text and create general grouped topics.
 We expected ~4 topics based on trial and error with empirical observation of several subreddits: Tech Help, General Language, Jobs and Advice, Off-Topic.
-LDA is unsupervised, we decided that it may be better at finding hidden subjects or other patterns that we wouldn't have tagged manually given a different approach.
+LDA is unsupervised; we decided that it may be better at finding hidden subjects or other patterns that we wouldn't have tagged manually given a different approach.

-Overall findings
+Overall Findings

 Overall, it is difficult to generalize subreddits, even within the same domain.

-1. High-level language communities seem to be the most popular
+1. High-level language communities seem to be the most popular.

-2. A few users that are very active
+2. A few users are very active.

-3. Determined that new languages are more commonly discussed
+3. New languages are more commonly discussed.

-4. Topics were specific to each subreddit with some overlap
+4. Topics were specific to each subreddit with some overlap.

 5. Even with overlap, the proportion of posts in similar topics varied considerably.